 Myth Busting: Guidance Confirms Digital ID Verification for Account Opening is Legal in Canada

 Regulatory compliance is a notoriously complex subject.
-Financial institutions rely on experienced legal teams to decipher the requirements of relevant legislation and ensure the institution remains compliant.
+Canadian financial institutions rely on experienced legal teams to decipher the requirements of relevant legislation and ensure the institution remains compliant.
 It’s a tough job, and regulations are always changing.

 Recently, we encountered some financial institutions who have received conflicting reports about the legality of digital identity verification technology in Canada, specifically related to the new account opening and beneficiary signing use cases.